LeKhan9/WebDev/README.md

 # WebDev

-Various projects utilizing JavaScript, PHP, mySQL, HTML5, and CSS for Web Technologies/Mobile Computing class
+Various projects utilizing JavaScript, PHP, mySQL, HTML5, CSS, and XML for Web Technologies/Mobile Computing class

 - When testing, hosted on server such as xampp